-It stands on the top of 1269 feet high Tulloch Hill between the entrances to Glens Clova and Prosen and makes a prominent landmark from a fair distance away.
+It stands on the top of Tulloch Hill, between the entrances to Glens Clova and Prosen.
+It’s certainly a prominent landmark from a fair distance away.

 From the colours of the mixed woods that line the riverside to the open heathery hillside with far-reaching views over the Angus Glens and the Grampians, it was great to just sit beneath the tower and listen to the only sound breaking the silence – a skein of cackling geese flying past on their way to the coast.

 I’ve often driven into Glen Clova vowing to one day take a closer look at the Airlie Monument.
 This was the ideal day to do just that.

 Take a look at my short video below.

 Watch one of Willie’s previous travel videos out by St Andrew’s